atmoswing/atmoswing-user-manual/docs/app-forecaster/usage.rst

 Usage
 =====

-The Forecaster allows to process an analog method based on the the latest available NWP outputs or for a given date.
-The real-time forecast calculation can be performed by a standard computer, without special resources.
-The forecast can be executed on demand through a graphical user interface or can be automated through the use of a command line interface.
+The Forecaster allows processing an analog method based on the latest available NWP outputs or for a given date.
+The real-time forecast calculation can be performed by a standard computer without specific resources.
+The forecast can be executed on demand through a graphical user interface or can be automated through the use of a command-line interface.
 Both aspects are explained hereafter.

 By default, the Forecaster processes the last available forecast.
 However, it can also process a forecast for a given day in the past, provided the NWP outputs are available locally or remotely, or it can be executed to process the last x days.
-This options can also be executed once a day by a task manager to fill eventual gaps in the previous days.
+These options can also be executed once a day by a task manager to fill eventual gaps in the previous days.
 If the forecasts are already present, no computing resources are used.

 A batch file can be provided to the GUI or the CLI.
-It contains the data and export paths as well as the analog methods to be applied (defined themselves in the xml parameters files).
-Automatic tasks can thus execute the Forecaster successively with different options, for example for different regions.
-The results can be saved in different directories, or in the same ones.
+It contains the data and export paths as well as the analog methods to be applied (defined themselves in the xml parameter files).
+Automatic tasks can thus execute the Forecaster successively with different options, for example, for different regions.
+The results can be saved in different directories, or the same ones.

 Requirements
 ------------